Opting for Help to Buy in 2020? Get prepared now for when the interest-free element of the Government's loan expires in 2025.

 As there are many options to consider and your financial circumstances may well have changed in the five years since you bought your home, it is worth seeking advice.

-A broker will be able to provide a holistic view of what is possible, and can help you find the right products for your needs.
+An independent mortgage broker will be able to provide a holistic view of what is possible, and can help you find the right deals.

 You can ‘book’ your next mortgage up to six months in advance with some lenders, which can save a significant amount of money.